singhrishabhj/JavaPrep/README.md

 this repo is for basic idea of java and the practical application use

-Resuming this module on 29 jun 24
+Resuming this module on 22 Sep,2024